 Homeowners who do not contact their mortgage lender and avoid talking to them hoping that their financial situation will get better may be too late in stopping foreclosure process:

-- If lender does file a notice of default, it might be too late in stopping foreclosure process
+- If the lender does file a notice of default, it might be too late in stopping foreclosure process

-- Most lenders are reluctant to work with a homeowner who is in default and well into the foreclosure process because their options may be limited
+Most lenders are reluctant to work with a homeowner who is in default and well into the foreclosure process because their options may be limited.

 A homeowner facing foreclosure should not procrastinate and act on ways of avoiding foreclosure, whether it is contacting their lender or trying to sell their home.

-- Contact a realtor in the area and get market analysis to find out the value of home
+- Contact a realtor in the area and get market analysis to find out the value of the home

-- Another alternative to foreclosure is a deed in lieu of foreclosure where the mortgage lender is willing to accept the keys of home and avoid a deficiency judgment in lieu of foreclosure
+Another alternative to foreclosure is a deed in lieu of foreclosure where the mortgage lender is willing to accept the keys of home and avoid a deficiency judgment in lieu of foreclosure.

-Filing Bankruptcy To Stop Foreclosure Process
+Filing Bankruptcy To Stopping Foreclosure Process

 Filing Bankruptcy is one way of stopping the foreclosure process.